raf555/ArknightsBotLine/README.md

 ## V. Source Code
 Because of scrappy and not structured code atm, i have no plan to release the code, it is embarassing, lol.

-*This is not the real repository for the bot, only for cosmetics for my github account.*
+*This is not the real repository for the bot, only for cosmetics for my github account.
+The real repository is set to private atm.*